Juruá River

-For most of its length the river flows through the Purus várzea ecoregion.
+For most of its length, the river flows through the Purus várzea ecoregion.

 This is surrounded by the Juruá-Purus moist forests ecoregion.

-It rises among the Ucayali highlands, and is navigable and unobstructed for a distance of 1,133 km above its junction with the Amazon.
+The Juruá rises among the Ucayali highlands, and is navigable and unobstructed for a distance of 1,133 km above its junction with the Amazon.
 It has a total length of approximately 3,283 km, and is one of the longest tributaries of the Amazon.

 The 251577 ha Médio Juruá Extractive Reserve, created in 1997, is on the left bank of the river as it meanders in a generally northeast direction through the municipality of Carauari.

 The lower Juruá River forms the western boundary of the 187982 ha Baixo Juruá Extractive Reserve, created in 2001.
-Since 2018 the lower portion of the river in Brazil has been designated as a protected Ramsar site.
+Since 2018, the lower portion of the river in Brazil has been designated a protected Ramsar site.